-What: Grocery retailers Walmart and Soriana reveal how they’re capturing the e-commerce home delivery grocery market in Mexico with alternative digital payment strategies.
+What: Ecommerce marketing strategy is revealed by retailers Walmart and Soriana.
+It shows how they’re capturing the e-commerce home delivery grocery market in Mexico with alternative digital payment strategies.

 Why it matters: Fear of fraud stops many Mexico consumers from making online purchases with a credit card.
-Walmart and Soriana are on it with cash on delivery, branded digital cash cards, mobile phone loyalty programs, and PayPal options.
+As a result, Walmart and Soriana are on it.
+Consequently, they’re deploying cash on delivery, branded digital cash cards, mobile phone loyalty programs, and PayPal options.

-The race is on for the e-commerce grocery market in Mexico.
-Grocery and general merchandise retailer Walmart has taken the lead in Mexico, but its competitors, including Soriana, are racing to build their online-delivery businesses.
+The race is on as grocers deploy ecommerce marketing strategy in Mexico.
+Grocery and general merchandise retailer Walmart has taken the lead.
+But in Mexico, its competitors, including Soriana, are racing to build their online-delivery businesses.

 How customers pay for their online purchases could make all the difference.

-High credit card commissions and fear of fraud pose a significant barrier to online sales in Mexico, where digital purchases make up only 3 percent of all consumer goods sales nationwide—way below the average seen in other countries, according to branding expert Vilma Vale-Brennan, deputy general manager of Vale Network in Mexico.
+High credit card commissions and fear of fraud pose a significant barrier to online sales in Mexico.
+Digital purchases make up only 3 percent of all consumer goods sales nationwide.
+As a result, that’s way below the average seen in other countries, according to branding expert Vilma Vale-Brennan.
+She is deputy general manager of Vale Network in Mexico.

-Last year, Walmart launched its own digital application that allows customers to pay for goods at stores with the Walmart digital application “Cashi.”
+Last year, Walmart launched its own digital application.
+As a result, it allows customers to pay for goods at stores with the Walmart digital application “Cashi.”

 After downloading the app to their mobile phones, customers can recharge it with cash at any Walmart-owned store.
-It’s a fast and easy way to convert cash into a secure digital payment option that can be used for purchases at Walmart, Superama, Sam’s Club, and Bodega Aurrera stores.
+It’s a fast and easy way to convert cash into a secure digital payment option.
+As a result, customers use it for purchases at Walmart, Superama, Sam’s Club, and Bodega Aurrera stores.